MukurtuCMS/mukurtudocs/docs/source/media/upload-media-assets.md

 ## External Embeds
 Insert an embed code from a remote website in the **External Embed** field.
+>A Thumbnail is required for External Embeds.

 >Note that externally hosted resources cannot be protected by cultural protocols.

->A Thumbnail is required for External Embeds.

 ## Images
 Supported image file types:
-- JPEG, JPG, PNG, GIF, DNG, TIFF (DNG AND TIFF preservation format files are not recommended)
+- JPEG, JPG, PNG, GIF, DNG, TIFF
+- - DNG AND TIFF preservation format files are not recommended

 ## Remote Video
 Mukurtu supports remotely hosted videos from Vimeo and YouTube.
 Insert a URL for a Vimeo or YouTube video in the **Video URL** field.

 ## Uploaded Video
 Supported video file types: